Carlos Santana Player Props: Pirates vs. Brewers

-On Friday, Carlos Santana (batting .158 in his past 10 games) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
-First pitch is at 8:10 PM ET.
+Carlos Santana -- with an on-base percentage of .256 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Wade Miley on the mound, on June 17 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Cubs.
+In his most recent appearance, he had two hits (going 2-for-4 with a home run and an RBI) against the Brewers.

 Carlos Santana Game Info & Props vs. the Brewers